 Geniculate zoster (Ramsay Hunt syndrome, herpes zoster oticus Herpes Zoster Oticus Herpes zoster oticus is an uncommon manifestation of herpes zoster that affects the 8th cranial nerve ganglia and the geniculate ganglion of the 7th (facial) cranial nerve.
 Herpes zoster (shingles)... read more ) results from involvement of the geniculate ganglion.
 Ear pain, facial paralysis, and sometimes vertigo occur.
 Vesicles erupt in the external auditory canal, and taste may be lost in the anterior two thirds of the tongue.

-Ophthalmic herpes zoster Herpes Zoster Ophthalmicus Herpes zoster ophthalmicus is reactivation of a varicella-zoster virus infection ( shingles) involving the eye.
-Symptoms and signs, which may be severe, include dermatomal forehead rash and... read more results from involvement of the gasserian ganglion, with pain and vesicular eruption around the eye and on the forehead, in the V1 distribution of the ophthalmic division of the 5th (trigeminal) cranial nerve.
+Ophthalmic herpes zoster Herpes Zoster Ophthalmicus Herpes zoster ophthalmicus is a reactivated latent varicella-zoster virus (VZV) infection ( shingles) involving the eye.
+Symptoms and signs, which may be severe, include unilateral dermatomal... read more results from involvement of the gasserian ganglion, with pain and vesicular eruption around the eye and on the forehead, in the V1 distribution of the ophthalmic division of the 5th (trigeminal) cranial nerve.
 Ocular disease can be severe.
 Vesicles on the tip of the nose (Hutchinson sign) indicate involvement of the nasociliary branch and a higher risk of severe ocular disease.
 However, the eye may be involved in the absence of lesions on the tip of the nose.

 Intraoral zoster is uncommon but may produce a sharp unilateral distribution of lesions.
 No intraoral prodromal symptoms occur.